Hernia Injury Compensation Claim Payouts Calculator

 In an external hernia your organ is visible outside of your body such as with hernias affecting the groin or stomach when a weakness in the abdomen muscle allows a hole to develop and through the hole the abdominal organs, such as the intestine, can stick out showing a visible lump in your groin or stomach region.

 With an internal hernia your organ protrudes through a hole in a muscle or membrane into another internal section of the body – a scan of your body will be necessary to identify such a hernia.
 Such hernias include: hiatus hernia and diaphragmatic hernia.

-What are the most common types of hernia injury compensation claim?
+What are the most common types of hernia injury claim?

 For example, three common types of hernia injury compensation claim include:

-Heavy lifting in the workplace can lead to excessive pressure in the stomach, groin and lower spine leading to:
+Heavy lifting in the workplace can lead to excessive pressure in the stomach, groin and lower spine leading to a hernia.